MPronti/John_Robot/README.md

 - John Robot now supports replies to its original response, allowing for longer conversations.
 - John Robot now displays the current daily API usage counter in the footer of its embedded message, and there only.
 As such, the old '/usage' command has been removed.
 - See the current Gemini API usage documentation for current call rates, as they change frequently.
-- John Robot now supports multiple models of Gemini (Flash 3.0 Preview being the default).
+- John Robot now supports multiple models of Gemini (2.5 Flash being the default).
 - John Robot now supports multiple "personalities" (system prompts) - add these in data.json.